 Why does this happen?
 Is it really so hard to speak to one another?
 How can we manage our emotions so they don’t prevent us from having a real conversation with another person?
 What are the steps to being a better communicator?

 Communication troubles can stem from childhood experiences, in which we may learn to “stuff” our feelings, blame others, blow-up in anger, “beat around the bush” instead of saying what we need, want, or feel, or otherwise experience--and imitate--counterproductive communication habits.
 Sometimes, it’s difficult to know for ourselves what we want to say; the act of saying it aloud can also be terrifying to some people sometimes.

 Therapists often teach communication techniques.
 Assertiveness training focuses on communication styles: passive, aggressive, passive-aggressive, and assertive.

 Communications are a common source of relationship troubles.
 The inability to communicate well with others is often unrecognized, because it has become habit and because a primary communication problem is the failure to consider communication as an option in the first place.
 Emotional and psychological issues are often most apparent in relationships, and are often rooted in our early experiences with relationships.
-Since communication is necessary for any relationship to function well, and since communication problems often characterize the families of origin for people seeking help with their emotions, communication problems are present in almost every relationship and every family for the clients of professional therapists.
+Since communication is necessary for any relationship to function well, and since communication problems often characterize the families of origin for people seeking help with their emotions, communication problems are present in almost every relationship and every family.

 Communication Problems Articles